-Martin Worth, UNICEF’s Head of Water, Sanitation and Hygiene (WASH) currently in Cox’s Bazar, Bangladesh, is no stranger to humanitarian emergencies, yet with the cyclone season now underway, the crisis facing the Rohingya refugees is by far the most complex he has ever seen.
+Martin Worth, UNICEF’s Head of Water, Sanitation and Hygiene (WASH), is no stranger to humanitarian emergencies, yet the crisis facing the Rohingya refugees is by far the most complex he has ever seen.

 “Lots of people moved very quickly,” Worth said.
 “Now they are living in flimsy little shacks that are clinging to hills with just blue tarpaulin to protect them from the wind and rain.
 The conditions are crowded.
 The potential for disease outbreak is really high.”

 “I’m very worried,” Worth says.
 “This is going to be a challenge.
 We have a refugee situation, but with cyclone season now upon us, we could also have a natural disaster on our hands.
 We are doing everything in our power to be prepared and able to respond.”

 “I’m very worried,” Worth says.
 “This is going to be a challenge.
 We have a refugee situation, but with cyclone season now upon us, we could also have a natural disaster on our hands.”